-Spring has finally sprung with flowers beginning to bloom, their fragrances wafting in the air, and the warm weather brightening our days.
-All that's left is to get your home smelling nice and fresh — luckily for you, we have a number of ways to leave your home smelling great using only natural ingredients and products.
+Spring is in the air!
+All that's left is to get your home smelling nice and fresh — luckily for you, we have a number of concoctions and projects that use natural ingredients and household products.

 Who doesn't love the herbal fragrance of lavender?
 Concoct your own infused lavender oil and use it to mix a naturally-scented spray.
 It can be used as a facial or body toner, or as an aromatic spray on your pillows, sheets, and blankets.
 The scent is relaxing to the mind and soothing on the skin.